Krone History, Family Crest & Coats of Arms

 The surname Krone was first found in Prussia, where the name was an integral part of the feudal society which would shape modern European history.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.

-Important Dates for the Krone family
+Early History of the Krone family

 This web page shows only a small excerpt of our Krone research.
 Another 97 words (7 lines of text) covering the years 1297, 1618, and 1819 are included under the topic Early Krone History in all our PDF Extended History products and printed products wherever possible.